Their Teeth Fell Out. Was It Another COVID-19 Consequence?

-Earlier this month, Farah Khemili popped a wintergreen breath mint in her mouth and noticed a strange sensation: a bottom tooth wiggling against her tongue.
+Earlier in November, Farah Khemili popped a wintergreen breath mint in her mouth and noticed a strange sensation: a bottom tooth wiggling against her tongue.

 Khemili, 43, of Voorheesville, New York, had never lost an adult tooth.
 She touched the tooth to confirm it was loose, initially thinking the problem might be the mint.
 The next day, the tooth flew out of her mouth and into her hand.
 There was neither blood nor pain.